Irashad/web-automation/readme.md

 currently for demo purpose Chrome and Firefox available
 2. Test type is E2E
 3. All test task succeed
-4. Selecting by Select class for the given Jobs Page doesn't working in Firefox - need more investigation - hence used different approach to support both firefox chrome
+4. Screenshot is being taken whenever test get fail + adding it to test report
-3. Screenshot taken within onTestFailure() method (Currently unable to make this screenshot embed to TestNG report - needs further investigation. or we could use Allure,ExtentReport or cucumber report whenever there is enough time).
-Instead it will add the screenshot to project directory)
+5. Selecting by Select class for the given Jobs Page doesn't working in Firefox - need more investigation - hence used different approach to support both firefox chrome

 ## Current Workflow
 when we call `./runTests.sh browser=firefox` from terminal it will execute ./runtests.sh with browser parameter.